cerebry/backend-dev-challenge/README.md

 Begin by forking this repo and cloning your fork.
 GitHub has apps for [Mac](http://mac.github.com/) and [Windows](http://windows.github.com/) that make this easier.

+## Benefits

+* Doing well in this challenge and receiving an offer from Cerebry entitles you to a **guaranteed 200$ bonus** from Cerebry after the first month.
+* Good performance in this challenge positively impacts your offer.
+We like to reward folks who have demonstrated their skills even before they join us.